ENCCS/julia-for-hpda/content/regression.rst

 Non-linear regression
 ^^^^^^^^^^^^^^^^^^^^^

-  * Climate data (predict temperature from the others)
-  * Do it with linear model first
   * Need a case where non-linear is needed and linear does not suffice.
   * One synthetic non-linear regression example?
 Use to illustrate overfitting.
   * One more non-linear regression example on different dataset